marclaporte/jirecon/README.md

 # jirecon

 Jitsi Recording Container.
-A Standalone recording container for Jitsi Videobridge conferences that would allow us to run a video recorder as a separat MUC participant.
+A Standalone recording container for Jitsi Videobridge conferences that would allow us to run a video recorder as a separate MUC participant.

 ----------